-Yes.
-The VHEC will ensure that personal donor information is kept private and not acknowledged publicly.
-However, VHEC Collections staff do require proof of title, where possible, before an item is accepted into the collection.
-Documenting the provenance of an object or document is essential to the authenticity and historical value of the item.
-As an active member of the professional community, the Vancouver Holocaust Education Centre supports the codes of the ethics of the Canadian Museums Association and Association of Canadian Archivists.
+The VHEC will ensure that donor information is kept private and not acknowledged publicly.
+However, VHEC staff require proof of title, where possible, before an item is accepted into its collection.
+Documenting the provenance of an object or document is essential to understanding the authenticity and historical value of the item.